starling-cloud/docker-blender/README.md

-# Blender devContainer
+# Docker | Blender

+** Starling Suite**

-This Docker setup provides a Blender nvironment running on Ubuntu with CUDA support, ideal for GPU-accelerated rendering tasks.
+This Docker setup provides a Blender environment running on Ubuntu with CUDA support, ideal for GPU-accelerated rendering tasks.

 ## Prerequisites